Fjorge0/textfuck/README.md

 # textfuck
-An ncurses-based [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) inspired text editor written in C++
+An ncurses-based text editor inspired by [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) written in C++

 > "this is horrid" — some guy on discord